GeyserMC/Floodgate/README.md

 your protected home network or anywhere else in the world, with our highly available, performant and low latency edge proxies network nearest to you.

-Please refer to https://github.com/minekube/connect for more documentation.
-A documentation website is following.
+Please refer to https://developers.minekube.com/connect for more documentation.

 **Special thanks goes to the [GeyserMC](https://github.com/GeyserMC) developers for their Floodgate and GeyserMC open source projects.** This repository forks Floodgate and only reuses its phenomenal